 An example of the two types of curves are shown below:

-A Note: perfectly inelastic demand is when a change in prices does not change the quantity of demand at all.
+Note: A perfectly inelastic demand is when a change in prices does not change the quantity of demand at all.

-Using data from the example calculation, a demand curve is drawn by placing the price on the Y-Axis and demand on the X-Axis.
+Using data from the example calculation, a demand curve is drawn by placing the price on the Y-axis and demand on the X-axis.
 The line drawn from the example’s data results in an inelastic demand curve.

 There are five types of elasticity of demand: